clairejyzhang/claire.com/website/posts/2024-08-plasticlist.md

 time: August 2024
 ---

-Spent five weeks in early summer 2024 working out of the NFDG office to test popular Silicon Valley foods and beverages for plastic chemicals.
+Spent five weeks in early summer 2024 testing popular Bay Area foods and beverages for plastic chemicals.
 We wanted to know: How many plastic chemicals are we consuming, and how bad are they for us?

 Learnings about plastic chemical research: